How do I find a good technician/repairer?

 Try to:

-• Find out who’s busy and recommended by other reliable sources, like good retailers.
+• Find out who’s busy and recommended by reliable sources, like good retailers

-• Look for the best technicians rather than the lowest rates, because you get what you pay for.
+• Look for the best technicians rather than the lowest rates – you get what you pay for

-• Avoid sight-unseen quotes; nobody can know exactly what your equipment needs without seeing it.
+• Avoid sight-unseen quotes; nobody can know what your equipment needs without seeing it

-• Look at reviews, read the good and bad ones, and the responses to them.
+• Look at reviews, good and bad, and the responses to them

-• Remember, there are no miracles, only skilled people doing great work; everything else is hot air.
+• Remember, there are no miracles, no ‘gurus‘, only skilled individuals doing good, technically sound work

 Ask Retailers